 • Blood test antigen

 • X-ray scan

 • DNA detection

 Commonly used antifungal drugs that prove to be helpful are:

 • Ketoconazole: Used both as a topical agent in lotions and shampoos and given orally for systemic fungal infections.

-• Amphotericin B: It is used for treating systemic fungal disease by a slow intravenous injection.
+• Amphotericin B: It is used for treating systemic fungal disease by slow intravenous injection.
 This drug can also be taken topically.

-• Clotrimazole: a Topical drug used in lotions and oral tablets.
+• Clotrimazole: A topical drug used in lotions and oral tablets

 • Nystatin: It is very similar in composition to Amphotericin B but is used only as a topical drug because it is excessively toxic for systemic administration.
-It is not absorbed from skin and oral membranes
+It is not absorbed from the skin and oral membranes

 • Griseofulvin: It is the static drug used only in the systemic treatment of dermatophytosis.

 • Flucytosine: It is a synthetic antifungal drug given orally for systemic infections.

 • Miconazole: Broad-spectrum agent applied topically and intravenously.
 Superior drug for systemic infections

 These antifungal medicines are readily available to buy antifungal drugs online at very cheap rates.